onto-mobile/dito-m-anliegen/Readme-Repositories.txt

 Aktivierte Ordner:
 www
 hooks

 (optional also folder 'Archiv')

 Aktivierte Dateien:

+config.xml 							# Achtung, das ist die Version des jeweiligen OS, also cordova oder phonegap)

-config-{cordova,phonegap}.xml
+config-{cordova,phonegap}.xml		# Backup

-   (!nicht config.xml weil diese Datei für phonegap / cordova verschieden ist) package-{cordova,phonegap}.json  (just for reference, since this file is always re-created by cordova build) Readme-Repositories (this file)
+package-{cordova,phonegap}.json  (just for reference, since this file is always re-created by cordova build) Readme-Repositories (this file)

-SVN will contain the cordova version, so these are also committed: config.xml    (this file is framework specific, differs between cordova and phonegap) package.json  (this file is always re-created by cordova build)
+SVN right now contains the cordova version, so these are also committed: config.xml    (this file is framework specific, differs between cordova and phonegap) package.json  (this file is always re-created by cordova build)